Thu, 12 November 2020

 A ‘superfast’ fibre broadband service with speeds of either 35Mbit/s or 63Mbit/s can be included in business mobile plans.

-O2 offer business mobile plans that are designed around making it easy for you to change the number of phones or other details as your business needs change.
+O2 offer business mobile plans designed around making it easy for you to change the number of phones or other details as your business needs change.

 Its website says ‘Our Business Essentials tariffs are designed for small businesses, and they offer simplicity and flexibility.
 You can upgrade and add apps or devices when you need.’